Welfare Policies and Management Programme

 By combining perspectives from Political Science, Social Work and Sociology the programme provides the students with broad social science based knowledge, while maintaining an in-depth discipline-oriented specialisation.
 The students specialise through elective courses from the core departments and the department of Economics.
 The programme offers the possibility of internship, or a term at a university abroad.
 The programme ends with a Master’s thesis, in which students apply skills acquired in the programme and conduct a research study on their own.

-The programme is a collaboration between the Department of Sociology, the Political Science Department and the School of Social Work.
+The programme is a collaboration between us at the Department of Sociology, the Political Science Department and the School of Social Work.
 Choose your major: sociology, political science, or social work.

 - Sociology: Master's (Two Years) Thesis in Welfare Policies and Management, 30 credits (WPMM42)